-Height Side setback (min.)
+Height Side setback to whole building (min.)

-Up to 4.5m 0.9m
+Height u⊎p to 4.5m 0.9m

-4.5m up to 12.5m 1.5m
+Height 4.5m up to 12.5m 1.5m

 Height above 12.5m 1.5 - 2.5m

 Table 3 Minimum side setbacks

 - (c) Council may require additional setbacks to ensure adequate solar access to adjacent buildings and privacy or to minimise view loss (refer to Figure 19).
 In particular, additional setbacks will be required for the following: - (i) East-west orientated lots - (ii) Where there is a predominant rear building alignment - (iii) Steep topography - (iv) Retention and protection of significant trees - (d) A landscaped deep soil area of 2m must be provided along one side boundary at a minimum.